Bidisha2005/TelegramBot/Readme.md

-# 🚀 Daily Progress Tracker Bot
+#  🌟 Progress Companion - Your Daily Journey to Better

 > An intelligent Telegram bot that tracks your daily achievements, motivates you, and generates comprehensive progress reports using AI.